Get Tech Tips

 How to Compare Heat Sources For Cost Effectiveness

 With colder days ahead, it’s time to start thinking about heat sources.
 Unfortunately, it’s easy to lose track of the units involved in calculating energy usage.
-It gets even more complicated when dollars and cents enter the equation, everybody wants to get the best deal!
+It gets even more complicated when dollars and cents enter the equation, and everybody wants to get the best deal!

 Luckily for us, Ross Trethewey of TE2 Engineering is here to help.
 He’s created a worksheet for calculating the costs and efficiencies of heat sources.
 His worksheet translates each heat source’s costs per unit to the standard pricing unit of electricity: cost per kilowatt-hour ($/kWh).